-Shaped by the anti-apartheid and AIDS activism of his college years, Dr. McCarthy has devoted his life to public service and social justice.
-Since 1990, he has been a Big Brother to Malcolm Green, now 34, whom he met while volunteering in the Cambridge public schools.
-As founding director of Harvard's Alternative Spring Break Church Rebuilding Program, he spent fifteen years organizing hundreds of students to help rebuild black churches destroyed in racist arson attacks.
-A respected leader in the LGBTQ+ community, he was a founding member of Barack Obama's National LGBT Leadership Council and gave expert testimony to the Pentagon Comprehensive Working Group on the repeal of "Don't Ask, Don't Tell.”
-He was a member of the first-ever LGBTQ delegation from the U.S. to Israel/Palestine, and currently serves as board chair for Free the Slaves, a leading global anti-slavery NGO.
-Dr. McCarthy hosts and directs The A.R.T. of Human Rights and Resistance Mic! at the Tony Award-winning American Repertory Theater, where he is a board member.
-For the last decade, he and his husband have been Resident Scholars at Quincy House, where they live with their joyful 8-year-old black lab.
+Inspired by the activism and organizing of his student years, Dr. McCarthy has devoted his life to public service and social justice.
+Since 1990, he has been a brother to Malcolm Green, now 34, whom he met as an undergraduate while volunteering as an after-school teacher in the Cambridge public schools.
+As founding director of Harvard's Alternative Spring Break Church Rebuilding Program, he spent fifteen years organizing hundreds of students to help rebuild Black churches destroyed in racist arson attacks throughout the United States.
+A respected leader in the LGBTQ+ community, Dr. McCarthy was a founding member of Barack Obama's National LGBT Leadership Council, gave expert testimony to the Pentagon Comprehensive Working Group on the repeal of "Don't Ask, Don't Tell," and was part of the first-ever LGBTQ delegation from the United States to Palestine/Israel.
+He currently serves as Board Chair for Free the Slaves, a leading global NGO in the fight against modern slavery, and also hosts and directs A.R.T. of Human Rights and Resistance Mic! through the Tony Award-winning American Repertory Theater, where he serves on the Board of Advisors.